cloud-native-nordics/meetups/GETTING_STARTED_MEETUP_GROUP.md

 Once the decision for the creation of the meetup group has been decided, there are a couple of things that needs to be addressed.

-## Create artwork for your meetup group

-Initially you go to the [artwork repository](https://github.com/cloud-native-nordics/artwork) and create the background artwork for your future meetup group.
-Follow the artwork guide and remember to set the permissions for your API key.
-The end result from following the [guide](https://github.com/cloud-native-nordics/artwork/blob/master/slide-background/generator/README.md) is a picture of your `city` with streets overlayed onto the background and a Cloud Native Computing Foundation logo.

-The easiest way to get started is to fork the repo and create a branch with your artwork and create a pull-request for adding your city in the form of a `city`.png, you may want to consider creating a couple of frontpage-images for your Meetup and a couple of images for events.

 ## Create the Meetup on Meetup.com

 Go to [https://meetup.com](https://meetup.com) and create an account there.
 Once you have that you can continue with the remaining tasks.